alexfertel/urlbox-screenshots/README.md

 Screenshots Sponsored by Urlbox

-Urlbox is the most mature and accurate (website screenshot API)[https://urlbox.com/screenshot-api].
+Urlbox is the most mature and accurate [website screenshot API](https://urlbox.com/screenshot-api).
 Turn any URL or HTML document into pixel-perfect images, PDFs or video.
 Remove banners, popups and other ugly glitches.
 You can even extract data and text at the same time.